sambody/inkscape-guide-tools/README.md

 ### The current bundled extensions are:

 1. Add centered guides to document or selection
-2. Add margin guides to document
+2. Add margin guides to document or selection
 3. Add grid guides
 4. Remove selected guides